Two gunmen killed in Anambra after attack on vigilantes -

-The Police in Anambra have confirmed the killing of two gunmen who attacked the camp of the Anambra Vigilante Service Monday in Okija, Ihiala Local Government Area of the State.
+The Police in Anambra State have confirmed the killing of two gunmen who attacked the camp of the Anambra Vigilante Service on Monday in Okija, Ihiala Local Government Area of the state.

-Ihiala LGA borders Imo and has witnessed many terror attacks by gunmen.
+Ihiala Local Government Area borders Imo State and has witnessed many terror attacks by gunmen.

 A source said about 15 armed men attacked the camp of the vigilantes in the early hours of Monday and opened fire on them, but were quickly repelled by security agents.

-“Many of the gunmen who fled as they could not withstand the superior firepower of the security operatives, sustained various degrees of injuries and bullet wounds,” the source said.
+“Many of the gunmen who fled as they could not withstand the superior firepower of the security operatives, sustained various degrees of injuries and bullet wounds.”

 He added that there was no casualty on the part of the vigilante.

-Confirming the incident, Anambra Command Police Spokesman, DSP Tochukwu Ikenga, called on private and public hospitals to report any patient with bullet wounds.
+Confirming the incident, the spokesman of the Anambra State Police Command, DSP Tochukwu Ikenga, called on private and public hospitals to report any patient with bullet wounds.

 Ikenga said a joint security team was mopping the area to arrest the fleeing gunmen, adding that no life was lost on the part of the vigilance operatives.

-Meanwhile, Governor Charles Soludo said in a statement issued by his Press Secretary, Christian Aburime that the government would remain committed to saving and securing Anambra.
+Governor Charles Soludo said in a statement by his Press Secretary, Christian Aburime, that the government would remain committed saving and securing Anambra.

-He promised that the security forces would continue to safeguard lives and properties of travellers and residents of the State.
+Soludo added that the security forces would continue to safeguard lives and properties of travellers and residents of the state.